Furkan-init/b_API/README.md

 Secondly, application performs CRUD operations by using GET, POST, PUT and DELETE Http methods.

-### For GET method, there are two options which are sending whole users or specific user that given in request by id as parameter from database.
+### GET method gets all users that exist on database currently or specific user which has given as a request parameter.
+However, If there is an attempt to add a user with non-integer request parameter -e.g. "api/user/Nandor" instead of "api/user/1"-, app will return HTTP 400 error code.
+Also, If there is no valid id in the request parameter, app will return HTTP 404 error code.

 With "api/user"